Project-Prism/Prism-OS/README.md

 Prism OS is a [Cosmos](https://github.com/CosmosOS/Cosmos) Based Operating System Developed With C#.
 It has many features which can be used for many different things, ranging from real-time animation, 3D rendering, network downloads, a filesystem, CPU-accelerated floating-point math, compression, basic parsing for some file formats, and much more!

 Want to add something new to Prism OS?
 Simply create a pull request and we'll review it.

-> **Note**
-> (Your code should preferably follow [these](https://github.com/Project-Prism/Prism-OS/blob/main/CONTRIBUTING.md) guidelines)
+You can view the code guidelines [here](https://github.com/Project-Prism/Prism-OS/blob/main/CONTRIBUTING.md)

 If you found this project interesting or useful, please do leave a star!
 It will help out a lot for finding future contributors for the project.